NLO QCD Renormalization Group Evolution for Non-Leptonic $\Delta F=2$ Transitions in the SMEFT: Basic Formulae for NLO QCD RG Evolution

 \subsection{Evolution Matrix}

 The RG evolution matrix for non-leptonic transitions in the BMU basis for SM and BSM operators is known including one-loop and two-loop QCD contributions.
 It is given as follows

 where $\hat U_\text{BMU}^{(0)}$ is the RS-independent LO evolution matrix.
 On the other hand, $ \hat J_\text{BMU}$ stems from the RS-dependent two-loop ADMs, which makes them sensitive to the renormalization scheme considered.
 This scheme dependence is cancelled by the one of the matching at $\muEW$ and by the one of the hadronic matrix elements at $\muLow$.
 Explicit general expressions for $\hat U_i^{(0)}$ and $\hat J_i$ in terms of the coefficients of the one-loop and two-loop perturbative expansions for the ADM $\hat\gamma$ and the QCD $\beta$-function can be found including their derivations in Chapter 5 of \cite{Buras:2020xsm}.
-They will be listed in the next subsection.
-Unless explicitly stated the following discussion applies to both $\Delta F=2$ and $\Delta F=1$ transitions which are characterized by different operators and their corresponding ADMs.
+They will be listed in Section~\ref{EVM}.

+It should be stressed that all two-loop ADMs and the corresponding values of $\hat J_i$ are given in our paper in the NDR-$\overline{\text{MS}}$ scheme as defined in \cite{Buras:1989xd} with evanescent operators entering two-loop calculations defined by the so-called Greek method.
+The details in the context of WET and SMEFT are discussed in Appendix E of \cite{Aebischer:2020dsw}.

 Our goal is to obtain an analogous expression in the SMEFT, that is

 To this end we notice that this evolution depends only on $\hat J_\text{SMEFT}$ and $\hat U_\text{SMEFT}^{(0)}$ without any explicit dependence on one- and two-loop anomalous dimensions of the SMEFT operators.
 This gives us a hint that it should be possible to obtain $\hat J_\text{SMEFT}$ and $\hat U_\text{SMEFT}^{(0)}$ from the known $\hat J_\text{BMU}$ and $\hat U_\text{BMU}^{(0)}$ without knowing explicitly one-loop and two-loop ADMs in the SMEFT.
 It turns out that this is indeed possible but as an intermediate step we should first find $\hat J_\text{JMS}$ and $\hat U_\text{JMS}^{(0)}$ from $\hat J_\text{BMU}$ and $\hat U_\text{BMU}^{(0)}$.
 We will perform this intermediate step in what follows.